DELTAmats/wwa/narrative_visual_prototype/README.md

 In what way we can go forward into styling them, so that politicians are interested

 Functionality:
-Loads JSON
+Loads JSON,
-builds chapter links
+builds chapter links,
 prints chapter title, images, text